Micropross/CTS3_wrapper/README.rst

 NI Contactless Test Station 3 wrapper for `Python <https://www.python.org>`_.

-It gives access to CTS3-related API provided in *MPuLib* communication library.
+Gives access to CTS3-related API provided in *MPuLib* communication library.

 Installation
 ============

 CTS3 Python wrapper is published on `PyPI <https://pypi.org/project/ni-cts3>`_ and can be installed from there::

-   pip install --upgrade ni-cts3
+   python -m pip install --upgrade ni-cts3

 Documentation
 =============